groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/cdr-to-ppt.md

         - icon: "far fa-file-CDR"
           title: " About CDR File Format"
           content: |
-            A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital image encoded and compressed.
-Such a drawing file contains text, lines, shapes, images, colours and effects for vector representation of image contents.
-CDR files can be opened with CorelDRAW as the primary application and can also be converted to other formats such as PDF, JPG, PNG, BMP and AI.
-It can be used for representation of various graphics data like brochures, tabloids, envelopes, and postcards.
+            A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital images encoded and compressed.
+Such a drawing file contains text, lines, shapes, images, colors, and effects for vector representation of image contents.
+It can be used for the representation of various graphics data like brochures, tabloids, envelopes, and postcards.
 Besides CorelDRAW, other Corel products such as Corel Paintshop Pro and CorelDRAW Graphics suite can also open the CDR file formats.

           link: "https://docs.fileformat.com/image/cdr/"

     format:
         # format loop
-        - icon: "far fa-file-PPT"
+        - icon: "far fa-file-powerpoint"
           title: " About PPT File Format"
           content: |
             A file with PPT extension represents PowerPoint file that consists of a collection of slides for displaying as SlideShow.
 It specifies the Binary File Format used by Microsoft PowerPoint 97-2003.
 A PPT file can contain several different types of information such as text, bulleted points, images, multimedia and other embedded OLE objects.
 Microsoft came up with newer file format for PowerPoint, known as PPTX, from 2007 onwards that is based on Office OpenXML and is different from this binary file format.
-Several other application programs such as OpenOffice Impress and Apple Keynote can also create PPT files.

           link: "https://docs.fileformat.com/presentation/ppt/"